 Cottage Cheese or Plain Yogurt (good for pregnant females)

 Puppy milk replacer (if feeding for 6-9-month-old)

 Wheat Germ Oil (we get at farm store) follow the label for how much

 Rice Bran Oil (we get at farm store) follow label for how much

 Broccoli- High in Fiber and Vit C

-Sweet Potatos – E, A, B-6 and C, as well as calcium, iron, folate, potassium, copper, thiamine and iron.
+Sweet Potatoes – E, A, B-6, and C, as well as calcium, iron, folate, potassium, copper, thiamine and iron.